Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-snowflake-oauth.md

 ### Setting up multiple dbt projects with Snowflake 0Auth
 If you are planning to set up the same Snowflake account to different <Constant name="cloud" /> projects, you can use the same security integration for all of the projects.

+## Subdomain migration

+If you're a [US hosted multi-tenant account](/docs/cloud/about-cloud/access-regions-ip-addresses) being migrated to a static subdomain, you may need to take additional action in your Snowflake account to prevent service disruptions.

+Snowflake limits each security integration (`CREATE SECURITY INTEGRATION … TYPE = OAUTH`) to a single redirect URI.
+If you configured your OAuth integration with `cloud.getdbt.com`, you must take one of two courses of action:

+- **Configure an additional security integration:** In your Snowflake account, you will have one with the original `cloud.getdbt.com/complete/snowflake` as the redirect URI, and another using the new static subdomain.
+- **Use a single security integration:** One with the new static subdomain as the redirect URI.
+In this scenario, you must recreate all of your [existing connections](/docs/cloud/connect-data-platform/about-connections#connection-management).

 ### Troubleshooting